mbulhakov/krusty/README.md

 Works in supergroups.

 ### How to run
 Either build using cargo or use Docker.
 The native build is tested on Windows and MacOS.
+The initial instance is running on https://fly.io/

 ### Configuration
 The bot can be configured only with environment variables.